libp2p/specs/plaintext/README.md

 `/plaintext/1.1.0`.

-An earlier version, `/plaintext/1.0.0`, was implemented in several languages, but did not include any exchange of public keys or peer ids.
+An earlier version, `/plaintext/1.0.0`, was implemented in several languages, but it did not include any exchange of public keys or peer ids.
 This led to undefined behavior in parts of libp2p that assumed the presence of a peer id.

 As version `1.0.0` had no associated wire protocol, it was never specified.